unbxd/js-sdk/README.md

 - **removeSelectedFacetSelector** : jQuery selector of DOM element to remove respective filter.(_This is useful in removing single filter.
 Example **selected-facet-delete** from above template.
 Please refer to above image._)
 - **selectedFacetHolderSelector** : jQuery selector of DOM element which
 - **loaderSelector** : The jQuery selector of the loading GIF image.
 This will be shown during the fetching process and hidden after the call.
-- **onFacetLoad** : This option takes a function which will be called after rendering the facet block.
+- **onFacetLoad** : This option takes a function which will be called after rendering the facet block, with the search response as its first argument.
 - **sanitizeQueryString** : This option should be a function with single argument as query which modifies and returns a new query against which the search has to be performed.

 	```javascript